andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 - allows to run code in the background and to synchronize again with the main thread
 - excellent for short background operations which need to update the user interface
-- convenient way to perform long operations (a few seconds) from within an Activity
+- a convenient way to perform long operations (a few seconds) from within an Activity
 - computation runs on a background thread and whose result is published on the UI thread
 - a task can be executed only once
 - tasks are executed sequentially on a single thread!
 If you want parallel execution, you have to use <i>asyncTask.executeOnExecutor(THREAD_POOL_EXECUTOR, args)</i>